AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 AEM as a Cloud Service brings many new features and possibilities for managing your AEM projects.

-Along with these improvements, a number of differences have been introduced between on-premise installations of AEM and Adobe Managed Services, compared to AEM as a Cloud Service.
+Along with these improvements, several differences have been introduced between on-premise installations of AEM and Adobe Managed Services, compared to AEM as a Cloud Service.

 The list of items in the below table is the subset of the changes most relevant for a migration to AEM as a Cloud Service.
 You can consult the full list of notable changes [here](/help/release-notes/aem-cloud-changes.md).